 Many educators asked me specifically about the strategic plan I developed with my administrative team at the high school.
 Based upon the goal stated previously, the following activities were put in place and monitored throughout the year:

 - In September, all involved staff will meet to discuss how to increase AP scores and review data from last year.
 This meeting was held and the dismal scores from the previous year were discussed.
-Collaboratively as a group activities were established to address our low scores.
+Collaboratively as group activities were established to address our low scores.

 - Administer practice tests and problems through Study Island and other web-based resources.
 Other resources suggested to teachers included the following: